davidsblog/radioApi/README.md

 sudo make install
 ```

-...which will build everything and install it as a service (it will run at system start-up).  **The server will run on port 8112.** That means you can view the player by visiting http://192.168.1.2:8112/ (you need to substitute your machine's IP address).
+...which will build everything and install it as a service (it will run at system start-up).  **The server will run on port 8112.**
+That means you can view the player by visiting http://localhost:8112/.
 You can remove it from your system like this (assuming you are still in the `radioApi/radioApi/` directory):
 ```
 sudo make uninstall
 ```